 The ABMF supports operator defined policies for applications such as balance notifications, auto top-ups, overdrafts and service denials; as well as customer-defined policies such as spending control preferences.

 Cerillion CCS provides a high performance and low latency Rating Function (RF) which applies charging based on specific usage or event content and rules.
-The RF can determine the value of chargeable events or network resource usage based on a wide variety of criteria including subscriber, origin, destination and balances information.
+The RF can determine the value of chargeable events or network resource usage based on a wide variety of criteria including subscriber, network slice, origin, destination and balances information.
 In addition, the RF allows for policy and charging rules to be included in the rating decision making logic, thus further increasing the flexibility within the system to meet a rapidly changing environment.

 The Rating Function enables online and offline rating based on exactly the same tariff structure.
 Due to the flexible architecture it is also possible to deploy the online and offline instances on separate hardware, allowing optimisation of the high availability online platforms distinct from the offline environment.

 The Charging Gateway Function (CGF) delivers the required Ga interface to support receipt and onward processing of CDRs via the Bo interface to a downstream billing system (such as Cerillion Revenue Manager).
-It provides the functions to mediate the CDR from its Diameter form into a standard CDR format for distribution to the Billing Domain, whether or not the CDR needs to be applied to an existing Account Balance within the CCS.
+It provides the functions to mediate the CDR from its native form into a standard CDR format for distribution to the Billing Domain, whether or not the CDR needs to be applied to an existing Account Balance within the CCS.

 The CCS Dashboard is an integrated tool for monitoring and managing all CCS nodes, processes and databases.
 It provides a graphical representation of the real-time system performance, highlighting key performance metrics including throughput, latency and error rates, with in-app notifications and configurable email alerts to advise when performance thresholds have been crossed.